MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-certification-submissions.md

 After you develop and test your product, you can submit the results with a hardware submission.

+> [!NOTE]
-**Note**  We strongly encourage you to include public driver symbols as part your HLK package.
+> We strongly encourage you to include public driver symbols as part your HLK package.
 Including symbols will improve the data returned in your [driver reliability report](driver-failure-reporting.md) and are never shared externally.
 See [Public Symbols and Private Symbols](../devtest/public-symbols-and-private-symbols.md) to learn how to create public symbols.
 See [Step 8: Create a submission package](https://docs.microsoft.com/windows-hardware/test/hlk/getstarted/step-8-create-a-submission-package) to learn how to include symbols with your package.
 Note that any .pdb files in your submission will be removed before being published.